mucommander/mucommander/readme.txt

 - Upgraded the jCIFS library (used for SMB support) to version 1.3.14.

 Localization:
+- New: Turkish translation, contributed by Emre Aytaç
+- New: Catalan translation, contributed by Jordi Plantalech
 - New: Belarusian translation, contributed by vboo.
 - New: Norwegian translation, contributed by Ingrid Amundsen.
 - Russian translation updated.
 Update contributed by Alexey Sirotov.